cozy/cozy-libs/packages/cozy-doctypes/README.md

 Simpson.doctype = 'io.cozy.simpsons'
 ```

-Then we attach a `cozy-client-js` instance to it.
+Then we provide a `cozy-client-js` instance to our class.
 We are going to use [cozy-konnector-libs](https://github.com/konnectors/libs/tree/master/packages/cozy-konnector-libs) to get this instance.
 Take a look at the [konnectors documentation](https://docs.cozy.io/en/tutorials/konnector/) to learn more about that.

 ```
 const { Document } = require('cozy-doctypes')